victron/zsgx1hacks/BUILD_info/README.md

-## 1. buildroot: install uClibc toolchain
+## buildroot: install uClibc toolchain

 - tested on buildroot-2019.11
-- for quick inctructions can be used [this](https://www.uclibc.org/toolchains.html)
+- for quick instructions can be used [this](https://www.uclibc.org/toolchains.html)
 - to avoid `make menuconfig` can be used one from configs [.config.SHARED](./.config.SHARED) or [.config.STATIC](./.config.STATIC)

 ```
 mv .config.STATIC ..config
 ```

-## 2. common: set env to use toolchain
+## common: set env to use toolchain

 ```
 bin=~/Camera/buildroot-2019.11/output/host/bin